fahadanan/-Octokit.js-https-github.com-octokit-core.js-readme-const-octokit-new-Octokit-auth-YO/Logging.md

 you must [include a plugin that bridges SLF4J with a concrete logging framework](http://www.slf4j.org/manual.html#swapping).

-To quickly get you started and to serve as an example of how to do this, each example distribution uses the [log4j](http://logging.apache.org/log4j/1.2/) framework.
+To quickly get you started and to serve as an example of how to do this, each example distribution uses the [log4j](http://logging.apache.org/log4j/1.2/) framework, and includes a sample `log4j.properties` file that shows how you might configure logging if you decide to use log4j as your concrete logging framework.

 The library includes the following loggers: